mhaack/mh-site/content/posts/2025-02-23-home-assistant-backup-in-2025.md

 This makes sense, for example, if a fixed schedule cannot be used because, for example, the NAS server is switched off at night.
 Home Assistant provides the `backup.create_automatic` action for automations.

-With the help of a simple automation, you can start the creation of a backup for a specific backup destination.
 The following sample automation trigger backups when your NAS is awake:

 ```yaml
 automation: